 The data implies that the Covid-19 pandemic and the health measures imposed in various states in the US contributed to the mammoth-like growth of QR code usage.

 Way back in 2015, the use of QR codes in Europe was limited, with many users interacting with them at stores.

 The study found that only 5% of total interactions are made when out for shopping (Statista, 2015).

 And those who were only occasionally using QR codes were only found to be about 9% of the German population.

 Moreover, Millennials had a higher QR code usage as per the Statista 2017 data.

-Although Asian countries, particularly China were the first to embrace QR code technology even before the pandemic, it still important to see how QR code usage grew since then.
+Although Asian countries, particularly China were the first to embrace QR code technology even before the pandemic, it is still important to see how QR code usage soars today.